G-Dragon: Philanthropy

 G-Dragon has shown support for numerous charity organizations over the years.
 Notably, the final concert of his world tour in 2013, a booth was erected where fans could donate to build a fishery in Haiti, as a collaboration with YG Entertainment's With Campaign, which he previously worked with to help build a school in Nepal.
-At the same event, he and his fans from 14 countries around the world donated 9.9 tons of rice, which was sent to help malnourished children, elderly living on their own, and other people in need.
+At the same event, he and his fans from 14 countries around the world donated 9.9 tons of rice wreaths, which was sent to help malnourished children, elderly living on their own, and other people in need.
 He's reportedly donated ₩81.8 million (US$80,000) every year on his birthday.
 G-Dragon donated ₩50 million (US$43,400) in 2011 (when fans donated under his name) and in 2012 (privately by himself) to Seoul National University Hospital to help children with diseases get treatment.
 This was revealed accidentally in 2017 as his name was engraved on a plaque honoring those who had contributed ₩100 million or more.

 G-Dragon has used his image to raise awareness for multiple causes, including the UN Refugee Agency and the Red Campaign to fight AIDS.
 Additionally, in May 2017, a citrus tree forest was officially opened, Seogwipo on Jeju Island, named after G-Dragon's real name, Kwon Ji-yong.
 The fruit harvested from the forest will be donated to charity events.

 In December 2023, G-Dragon announced he would be creating the JusPeace Foundation to combat drug addiction and support artists.
 The foundation was launched in August 2024.
 He donated 300 million won (US$230,000 at the time) to help start it up and serves as honorary chairman.

+On 29 November 2025, Galaxy Corporation announced that G-Dragon decided to donate 1 million Hong Kong dollars (about 188 million Korean won) to aid Hong Kong fire victims and firefighters after a fire on November 26, 2025, damaged seven buildings in the high-rise apartment complex Wang Fuk Court in Tai Po, northern Hong Kong.